Ana Đokić

 Ana Đokić (Ана Ђокић; born 9 February 1979) is a former Serbian and Montenegrin handball player.
-She participated at the 2011 World Women's Handball Championship in Brazil.

-Đokić also competed at the 2012 Summer Olympics, where the Montenegrin team won the silver medal.
+She was part of the Montenegrin team that won their first ever international title at the 2012 European Women's Handball Championship.
+She also participated at the 2011 World Women's Handball Championship in Brazil. and at the 2012 Summer Olympics, where the Montenegrin team won the silver medal.

 She currently plays for ŽRK Vardar, in the Macedonian League and the EHF Cup.